cwhite098/Scientific_Computing/README.md

  - NumPy,
  - SciPy,
  - Matplotlib.
-A requirements.txt is also provided for easy install of the required packages.
+A requirements.txt [here](requirements.txt), is also provided for easy install of the required packages.
 This can be carried out using the following command:

 PUT COMMAND IN (ALSO MAKE REQUIREMENTS.TXT)!!!!

 ## Examples
 Examples for the use of all of the above methods can be found as Python Notebooks in the examples folder.
+This includes,
+ - Examples for solving ODEs [here](examples/solving_odes.ipynb),
+ - Examples for numerical shooting [here](examples/numerical_shooting.ipynb),
+ - more to come.

 ## Testing
-Tests for the code in this package can be found in the tests folder.
+Tests for the code in this package can be found in the tests.py file [here](tests.py),.
 They are created using the built-in unittest class.

+## References

 ## Author
 Christopher White

 gd19031@bristol.ac.uk